Gericom/GBARunner3/README.md

 ```

 #### runSettings - Settings related to GBARunner3 "emulation" performance.
+- `enableWramICache`:
-- `enableWramICache`: `[Boolean]` Enables WRAM instruction cache (disable it if the ROM uses self-modifying code).
+    - `[Boolean]` Enables WRAM instruction cache (disable it if the ROM uses self-modifying code).
+- `enableEwramDCache`:
-- `enableEwramDCache`: `[Boolean]` Enables EWRAM data cache, fixes sound in some games.
+    - `[Boolean]` Enables EWRAM data cache, fixes sound in some games.
+- `skipBiosIntro`:
-- `skipBiosIntro`: `[Boolean]` Skips the GBA boot animation.
+    - `[Boolean]` Skips the GBA boot animation.

 #### displaySettings - Settings related to how the Display is presented in GBARunner3.
-- `gbaScreen`: `"top"`, `"bottom"`, Specifies the DS screen to display the GBA game on.
+- `gbaScreen`: Specifies the DS screen to display the GBA game on.
+    - `"top"`
+    - `"bottom"`
-- `gbaColorCorrection`: `"Agb001"`, `"none"`, Specifies the type of true color correction to use.
-Currently only a single color matrix is supported (AGB-001), others may be added later.
+- `gbaColorCorrection`: Specifies the type of true color correction to use.
+Others may be added later.
+    - `"Agb001"`: Resembles how the screen of the GBA (AGB-001) model looks.
+    - `"none"`: No color correction is applied.
+- `gbaScreenBrightness`:
-- `gbaScreenBrightness`: `1~16`, Specifies the master brightness setting to use for the display the GBA game on.
+    - `1 ~ 16`, Specifies the master brightness setting to use for the display the GBA game on.
 Should be a value between 1 (darkest) and 16 (brightest).
+- `enableCenterAndMask`:
-- `enableCenterAndMask`: `[Boolean]` Hides the DS overscan, caused by GBARunner3 rendering games with DS resolution (adds 1 frame of latency).
+    - `[Boolean]` Hides the DS overscan, caused by GBARunner3 rendering games with DS resolution (adds 1 frame of latency).
+- `centerOffsetX`:
-- `centerOffsetX`: `0~8`, Horizontal centering offset to be used when enableCenterAndMask is true.
+    - `0 ~ 8`, Horizontal centering offset to be used when enableCenterAndMask is true.
+- `centerOffsetY`:
-- `centerOffsetY`: `0~16`, Vertical centering offset to be used when enableCenterAndMask is true.
+    - `0 ~ 16`, Vertical centering offset to be used when enableCenterAndMask is true.
+- `maskWidth`:
-- `maskWidth`: `0~256`, 240 matches GBA screen width.
+    - `0 ~ 256`, 240 matches GBA screen width.
 Width of the visible screen area when enableCenterAndMask is true.
+- `maskHeight`:
-- `maskHeight`: `0~192`, 160 matches the GBA screen height.
+    - `0 ~ 192`, 160 matches the GBA screen height.
 Height of the visible screen area when enableCenterAndMask is true.
 - `borderImage`: Custom border image used when enableCenterAndMask is true.
     - `"default"`, needs to be `256x192 8bpp bmp`, renamed as `border.bmp` inside `_gba/` folder.
     - `"game"`, needs to be renamed as the game internal ID (e.g. `BPEE.bmp`), and placed inside `_gba/borders`.
     - `"none"`, disables the Game Border.

 #### gameSettings - Game related settings
-- `saveType`: `"Auto"`, `"none"`, used for some anti-piracy bypass.
+- `saveType`: Specifies if game saving is performed.
+    - `"Auto"`: Default, saving works as expected.
+    - `"none"`: Used to bypass some AP measures.

 ### Per-game Settings
 In addition to the global `GBARunner3.json` file, **per-game settings** are also supported.